nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 In GP Connect, an ODS code represents a GP practice as a whole, and is populated in the `Organization.identifier` element.

-{% include important.html content="While ODS *site* codes do exist to identify branch surgeries, GP systems DO NOT use these and hence they are NOT available via the GP Connect interface, and cannot be used to route requests to individual surgeries." %}
+{% include important.html content="While ODS *site* codes do exist to identify some branch surgeries, GP systems DO NOT use these and hence they are NOT available via the GP Connect interface, and cannot be used to route requests to individual surgeries." %}

-#### Personal Demographic Service
+#### Personal Demographics Service

-The [Personal Demographic Service](integration_personal_demographic_service.html) is used by GP Connect consuming systems to verify a patient's identity, and also to retrieve the ODS code of a patient's registered GP practice.
+The [Personal Demographics Service](integration_personal_demographic_service.html) is used by GP Connect consuming systems to verify a patient's identity, and also to retrieve the ODS code of a patient's registered GP practice.

 The ODS code stored in a patient's PDS record represents the GP practice as a whole, and does not identify the patient's preferred branch surgery.